 Possibly.
 If getting to my office is difficult for you, you can still participate in therapy from your own home.
 I offer phone and video sessions to individuals who are physically located in California.
-Research shows that telemedicine is just as effective as in-person counseling for many different types of treatment.
+Research shows that telemedicine can be just as effective as in-person counseling for many different types of treatment.
 My licensing board allows for phone and video counseling.
 I use VSee or Doxy.me which is a HIPAA-compliant platform, free to use, and does not require any prior downloading.

 Why do people seek therapy?